Skip to content

 Towan Beach, Newquay

-Dog friendly beach all year round, at low tide the beaches at both Great Western and Tolcarne can be reached along the sand.
-Towan beach is in the heart of Newquay, with many dog friendly bars and cafes to choose from in the town.
+Towan beach is home to the iconic house on the island, great for family days on the sand and learning to surf!
+At low tide the beaches at both Great Western and Tolcarne can be reached along the sand.
+Towan beach is home to several coastal eateries and located in the heart of Newquay, many dog friendly bars and cafes are close by, all just a couple of minutes’ walk away.

 Dog friendly beach Cornwall